Ace95/DeepLearning_Project/README.md

 ## Running on Google Colab
 Access google colab: https://colab.research.google.com/notebooks/intro.ipynb#recent=true

+Set the GPU on the colab machine: Menu "Runtime"--> "Change Runtime type", select GPU.

 Create a new Notebook: "cloneDLProject"

 On the first cell, copy this code: